The False Self

 It’s all a spontaneous unfolding.

-Life is One, complete and whole.
+It is One, whole and complete.

 It alone is in charge of everything that happens, completely free to express itself however it wishes.